Csikito/converter_txt_into_db/README.md

 # 🖹 .txt file conversion in the database 🖹

-1. **Convert to CSV:**

-   - Select specific text files from the 'data' folder to convert.
-   - The application reads the selected text files and extracts relevant information from them.
-   - It generates corresponding CSV files with the extracted data in the 'csv' folder.
-   - The CSV files are formatted for easy integration with other applications and databases.

-2. **Upload to SQL:**
-   - After converting the text files to CSV, the application enables the user to upload the generated CSV files to a MySQL database.
-   - The user is prompted to select the specific CSV files for upload.
-   - The application creates or updates MySQL tables based on the selected CSV files.
-   - Data from the CSV files is then inserted into the corresponding MySQL tables, making it accessible for various database operations.
+The tasks are divided into two steps.
+Firstly, the software extracts relevant information from text files selected from the 'data' folder and converts them into CSV files, saving them in the 'csv' folder.
+Subsequently, the program allows the user to upload the generated CSV files to a MySQL database.
+The user selects specific CSV files for upload, and the software creates or updates MySQL tables based on the chosen CSV files.
+Data from the CSV files is then inserted into the corresponding MySQL tables, making it accessible for various database operations.
+Finally, it deletes the csv folder.

 ## Requirements